gregsadetsky/postal-codes/README.md

 we decided to change the amount of time to answer a card from 1 week to 1 month, starting with card #3, in order to acommodate more complex processes/answers

+TODO when did this new rule come into effect?
+Somewhere after Feb 22nd 2020, but when?

+### Corona-related change

+Ariel and Greg agreed on March 22nd 2020 to stop sending cards by mail considering everything.
+They will instead send each other a sketch throughout the week, working on it a few minutes per day, one of them working on the sketch on Monday, the other working on Tuesday, etc. on one common topic

+On March 22nd 2020 Greg proposed the next topic for this new format: "What do we owe others?"